digidotcom/xbee-java/examples/io/IOSamplingSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to configure a remote device to send automatic IO samples.
+  This is a sample Java application that shows how to configure a remote device to send automatic IO samples and how to read them from the local module.

-  The application configures an IO line of the remote XBee device as a digital input (button) and enables periodic sampling and change detection.
-That is, the device will send a sample every 5 seconds and every time the IO line value changes.
+  The application configures two IO lines of the remote XBee device: one as digital input (button) and the other as ADC, and enables periodic sampling and change detection.
+That is, the device will send a sample every 5 seconds containing the values of the two monitored lines and another sample every time the button is pressed or released, which will only contain the value of this digital line.

-  Then, the application registers a listener in the local device to receive and handle all the IO samples sent by the remote.
+  Then, the application registers a listener in the local device to receive and handle all IO samples sent by the remote XBee module.

   NOTE: This example uses the generic XBee device (XBeeDevice) and remote XBee
         device (RemoteXBeeDevice) classes, but it can be applied to any other